Summary

 Note: This is a combined example created for teaching purposes.
 It doesn't represent a single real person or company.

-Note: This is a composite example created for illustrative purposes and does not represent a single real individual or company.
+Note: This is a composite example created for illustrative purposes.
+Does not represent a single real person or company.

 What Are the 5 C's of Data Visual Design for Business Plans?

 The 5 C's system helps you create business plan graphs that backers actually want to see.
 Each C represents a key rule for good data visuals.
+But what do these rules look like in practice?

 Clear, Short, and Same

-Short means showing only the data that matters.
+Concise means showing only the data that matters.
 Don't include every data point you have.
 Focus on the numbers that support your funding request and business case.

 Complete and Exciting